 Crossing Signal Mosaic: Recipient of LuciteLux® 2015 Just Imagine Awards

 A light sculpture installation in Emeryville is the winner of the third annual LuciteLux® JUST IMAGINE Awards.
 Part of the City of Emeryville Art in Public Places Program, “Crossing Signal Mosaic” by artist Therese Lahaie integrates LuciteLux® along with programmed LED technology.

 Lahaie completed the project in 2015 at Parc on Powell Apartments.
 In a competitive housing market, developer Equity Residential wanted a dynamic work of art that would infuse life into its building and attract young renters.
 The City of Emeryville Art in Public Places Committee sought an installation that would combine art and technology to reflect a focus on neighboring businesses and companies.
 In “Crossing Signal Mosaic,” each request was met with a light-based installation.

 Crossing Signal Mosaic: Content Development

-My photographic and video research took place at different times of day and night time hours.
-Over the months the most compelling images involved the saturated colors and the rhythms of the pedestrian crossing signals during nighttime hours.
-The luminous colors reminded me of stained glass windows at my college chapel and the solace I felt with the experience of transmitted light through glass.
+My photographic and video research took place at different times of day and night.
+The most compelling images involved the saturated colors and the rhythms of the pedestrian crossing signals during nighttime hours.
+The luminous colors reminded me of the stained glass windows at my college chapel and the solace I felt with the transmitted light through glass.

-In this video mosaic of crossing signal symbol samples, the speed of the actual symbols is slowed down 60% to reveal a more detailed view of the shifting play of color and light.
-The intrinsic beauty of these mundane signals captivated me while videotaping the activity at a busy intersection.
-The video was the part of of my research for an art in public places project in Emeryville, CA.
+In this video sampling, a mosaic of crossing signals is slowed down 60% to relax the urgency of crossing safely and increase the enjoyment of the shifting play of color and light.
+The video was part of my research for Crossing Signal Mosaic as part of the Art in Public Places Commission in Emeryville, CA.